 Even after you allocate and diversify, the job is just starting.
 What was diversified a year ago may be concentrated now.
 It’s important to check your portfolio mix regularly and see how changes in market capitalization, international versus domestic holdings, and other factors may have altered your asset balance.

 When it comes to bonds, pay attention to interest rates.
 That’s the primary driver of value, relative or otherwise, in fixed-income assets.
 Fixed income in the United States is a different animal compared to Europe, Latin America, and other regions.
-You may find there’s opportunity to gain greater yields if you go abroad.

 Explore our expanded education library.